 Issues We Treat

-When it comes to orthopaedic care, our doctors are some of the best foot and ankle surgeons you can find in the area.
-You’ll always receive first-class care in orthopaedics, and surgical remedies are always the last resort.
-Should you need an orthopaedic surgeon anyway, you’ll be pleased to know we have experienced and skilled surgeons on our staff.
+When it comes to orthopedic care, our doctors are some of the best foot and ankle surgeons you can find in the area.
+You’ll always receive first-class care in orthopedics, and surgical remedies are always the last resort.
+Should you need an orthopedic surgeon anyway, you’ll be pleased to know we have experienced and skilled surgeons on our staff.

 A broken ankle (also referred to as an ankle fracture) occurs when one or more of the bones in your ankle joint are broken.
 The more bones that are broken, the more serious the injury.
 You could also experience ligament damage (your ligaments hold the ankle bones and joint in position) along with the fracture that could cause you additional recovery time in which you don’t put weight on your ankle for a specified amount of time.
 Ankle fractures occur in patients of all ages and are typically caused by falls, impacts during car accidents, rolling your ankle, or twisting or rotating your ankle.
 Symptoms usually include swelling, bruising, tenderness, noticeable deformities, and immediate, severe pain.